DataSQRL/sqrl/README.md

 ### Step 4: Customize GraphQL API

-When we run the `compile` or `run` command with the `-g` flag, DataSQRL writes the generated GraphQL schema for the resulting API in the file `schema.graphqls`.
+Run the `compile` command with the `-s` flag and DataSQRL will write the generated GraphQL schema for the resulting API in the file `schema.graphqls`.
 We can modify the GraphQL schema to adjust the API to our needs.

 DataSQRL generates a very flexible API.
 Let's trim that down to only the access points that we need.
 Change the file `schema.graphqls` to contain the following:
 ```graphql